What is this guide?

 More independent research is needed

 In order to gain a complete understanding of the efficacy and safety of Covid-19 injections, international cardiovascular, neurological, and immunological experts agree that:

-- regulation and research needs to be conducted by an independent scientific committee not vaccine manufacturers ((Pfizer-BioNtech, Moderna, Astrazeneca, and Johnson & Johnson)
+- Regulation and research needs to be conducted by an independent scientific committee, not by vaccine manufacturers (Pfizer-BioNtech, Moderna, AstraZeneca, and Johnson & Johnson)